 - My Account

 Martin Robinson Delany was the son of a slave father and a free mother.
 As a child, he moved to Chambersburg, PA, where a prosperous mentor paid for his education.
 Delany had a varied career.
-In 1843, he began practicing medicine and he attended Harvard Medical School.
+In 1843, he began practicing medicine and attended Harvard Medical School.
 He wrote several books, including a novel, Blake.
 Later, he worked in real estate.
 But his true importance was as an advocate for Blacks.
 During the 1840s, he published The Mystery, the first Black-owned newspaper west of the Alleghenies, and he was co-editor of the Rochester North Star.
-Also during the 1840s, Delany wrote antislavery pamphlets and helped to escape slaves on their way to freedom through the Underground Railroad.
+Also, during the 1840s, Delany wrote antislavery pamphlets and helped to escape slaves on their way to freedom through the Underground Railroad.

 In the 1850s, Delany concentrated his prodigious energies on emigration and colonization ventures.
 He played a leading role in African American emigration conferences for West Africa.
 In 1859, Delany signed a treaty with Nigeria to allow African American settlement and the development of cotton production using free West African workers.
 The coming of the Civil War disrupted those plans.